filip-r-casey/ethics_analysis/content/_index.md

 Although Seigal undeniably believes that Willis should not be in the position that he is in, it seems to come from a place of malice, rather than a serious consideration of the complications of his mental illness.
+Seigal even seems to back this by appealing to the feelings described in Haidt's foundational moral value of Sanctity and Degradation:

+> This foundation was shaped by the psychology of disgust and contamination.
+It
+> underlies religious notions of striving to live in an elevated, less carnal,
+> more noble way.
+It underlies the widespread idea that the body is a temple
+> which can be desecrated by immoral activities and contaminants (an idea not
+> unique to religious traditions).

+Although the details here are not exactly linked to religion, his dehumanization of Willis, use of crude language, and moral deplatforming of those around him seem to portray Willis' situation as wholly unethical.
+Instead of simply pointing at the audience, Seigal employs this theory to call out the entire situation as an ethical nightmare.

 Regardless, this is an ethical artifact that deserves recognition, as it is reminiscent of the clumsy mental health discourse in Willis' life.
 It's actually difficult to find a piece from this time period published in a major newspaper that doesn't paint Willis' success or mental illness with disdain.